fine-structures/fine.SDK/README.md

 ## Getting Started

-This project is a library & demonstration toolkit for [2x3 Particle Theory](https://github.com/2x3systems/prime-materials).
+This project is a library & demonstration toolkit for [Fine Structures](https://github.com/fine-strucutures/prime-materials).
 Although [lib2x3](http://https://github.com/fine-structures/sdk-go/tree/main/lib2x3) is a pure Go library, [`gpython`](http://github.com/go-python/gpython) is used to embed and expose it.
 This means scripting is easy  — see for yourself in the [first tutorial](https://github.com/fine-structures/sdk-go/blob/main/cmd/go2x3/learn/01-foundations.py) as you follow along in its [output](https://github.com/fine-structures/sdk-go/blob/main/cmd/go2x3/learn/gold/01-foundations.txt).

 ## Releases